NOTICE OF PRIVACY PRACTICES

 - what information you want to limit;

 - whether you want to limit our use, disclosure or both; and

 - to whom you want the limits to apply, (e.g., disclosures to your children, parents, spouse, etc.)

-- Right to Request Confidential Communications.
+- The right to Request Confidential Communications.
 You have the right to request that we communicate with you about medical matters in a certain way or at a certain location.
-For example, you can ask that we only contact you at work or by mail, that we not leave voice mail or e-mail, or the like.
+For example, you can ask that we only contact you at work or by mail, that we do not leave a voicemail or e-mail, or the like.
 To request confidential communications, you must make your request in writing.
 We will not ask you the reason for your request.
 We will accommodate all reasonable requests.
 Your request must specify how or where you wish us to contact you.

 - Right to Get a Notice of a Breach.
-You have the right to be notified upon a breach of any of your unsecured Protected Health Information.
+You have the right to be notified of a breach of any of your unsecured Protected Health Information.

 If you have any questions regarding the information contained in this notice, please contact our privacy manager at (713) 797-1010.